Chart Color Schemes

 Bayview displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Bayview's dwelling structure, as per the latest Census, consisted of 57.0% houses and 43.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Bayview's dwelling structure, as per the latest Census, comprised 57.0% houses and 43.0% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's 72.1% houses and 27.9% other dwellings.
-Home ownership in Bayview stood at 59.9%, with the rest being mortgaged (30.9%) or rented (9.1%).
-The median monthly mortgage repayment was $3,691, higher than Sydney metro's average of $3,200.
-Median weekly rent in Bayview was $850, compared to Sydney metro's $695.
-Nationally, Bayview's mortgage repayments were significantly higher at $3,691 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Bayview was at 59.9%, with mortgaged dwellings at 30.9% and rented dwellings at 9.1%.
+The median monthly mortgage repayment in the area was $3,691, higher than Sydney metro's average of $3,200.
+The median weekly rent figure was recorded at $850, compared to Sydney metro's $695.
+Nationally, Bayview's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing